 The word quiche is French, but the dish itself originated in Lothringen, in Western Germany, known by the French as Lorraine.
 The term quiche is French for the German küche, which was a diminutive form of kuchen, meaning cake.

 Why Did ‘Real Men’ Stop Eating Quiche?

 There is nothing decidedly feminine about quiche.
-For example, the most popular quiche dish ever is Quinche Lorraine, which features bacon.
-In other words, it's bacon and eggs in a pie shell.
+For example, the most popular quiche dish ever is Quiche Lorraine, which features bacon.
+In other words, it’s bacon and eggs in a pie shell.
 Other ingredients besides bacon are often added, of course, and none of these are particularly emasculating, either.
-Vegetarian version of quiche abound, and this has often been a cause for rejection among males.
+Vegetarian versions of quiche abound, and this has often been a cause for rejection among males.